Metal-Pandas/MetalPandas/README.md

 - Owen Rose

 ## Demonstration
-You can find a video of our Alpha Build below: https://youtu.be/nQOjyDzGnyU
+- You can find a video of our Alpha Build below: https://youtu.be/nQOjyDzGnyU
+- Here is a video of our final deliverable: https://youtu.be/MwK8OBSgO2U
 ## Documentation
 JavaDocs in IDE.